Betrothal of Jesus: Surprising New Perspective

 Behold, I stand at the door and knock.
 If any man hears my voice and opens the door, I will come into him.
 I will sup with him, and he with me.
 (Rev 3:20)

 The ketubah was a legal document signed by both the bride and bridegroom.
 It also required two witnesses.
 The bride’s family received one copy.
-Another copy was given to the magistrate.
-A third copy was given to the bride.
+The magistrate received another copy.
+They gave the bride a third copy.

 The ketubah outlined the groom’s duties, typically including providing food, clothing, and shelter for his bride.
-It also specified his pledge to ransom his bride if she were captured by an enemy.
-The bride, in turn, committed to be loyal and faithful to her Bridegroom.
+It also specified his pledge to ransom his bride if an enemy captured her.
+The bride committed to be loyal and faithful to her bridegroom.

-Marriage was very important in ancient Israel.
-It was so significant that the terms of the betrothal were written in detail.
-The contract (ketubah) was usually written inside a Jerusalem window, surrounded by beautiful artwork.
-It was often framed and kept in the home, sometimes becoming a family heirloom.
+Because marriage was so important in ancient Israel, scribes wrote the terms of betrothal.
+Scribes usually wrote the ketubah inside a Jerusalem window, surrounded by beautiful artwork.
+Families often framed it and kept it in their homes, sometimes cherishing it as a family heirloom.

 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.
 (Hebrews 9:12)